dwmkerr/dotfiles/README.md

 - [ ] node is not sourcing properly
 - [ ] fix: long urls in tmux work if they span lines - *unless* they are in `vim`
 - [ ] vi: decide on vi/nvim
+- [ ] Note; javascript projects can get CoC support by adding a jsconfig.json file as per https://code.visualstudio.com/docs/languages/jsconfig then :CocInstall coc-tsserver
+- [ ] update all to neovim